 Consideration of the views and information of all interested persons promotes open communication and enables better decision-making.
-Copies of the draft final EA and FONSI will be made available to the public in the 45 SW Public Affairs Office at PAFB, PAFB internet site and a Relativity internet site.
-A Notice of Availability (NOA) will be published in the local newspaper (Florida Today) announcing the availability of the documents for a 30-day review period.
+Copies of the draft final EA and FONSI were made available to the public in the 45 SW Public Affairs Office at PAFB, PAFB internet site and a Relativity internet site.
+A Notice of Availability (NOA) was published in the local newspaper (Florida Today) announcing the availability of the documents for a 30-day review period from April 30, 2020 to May 30, 2020.
+No public comments were received.